ravennevermoreneverless/obsidian/5.8 — database/songs/Addict With A Pen — Twenty One Pilots ★★★.md

 ---
-songTitle: Addict With A Pen
+title: Addict With A Pen — Twenty One Pilots ★★★
 artist: Twenty One Pilots
 minutes: "4"
 seconds: "46"